L1 Anchoring

 Overview

 To allow messaging from L1 to L2, a rollup needs to be able to obtain some information from the L1 chain, with the most general information being an L1 block hash.
+The process of placing a "cross-chain validity reference" is tipically called "anchoring".
 In practice, projects relay from L1 various types of information depending on their specific needs.

 Current approaches